whale fall reckoning

 The Arts Center at Governors Island, Upper Gallery

-Whale Fall, originally commissioned by Abrons Arts Center and virtually premiered as an experimental dance film in 2021 during the height of the Covid-19 epidemic.
-When Whale Fall (the film) premiered brooks wrote, “This project was born out of a desire to sit with grief and rage in a world that discards too much and consumes too much.
-As a result, the bodies of whales and the bodies of Black folk seem to have a kinship in how they have been both targeted, hunted and consumed since the transatlantic slave trade.
-I have also come to know that some slave ships were used as whaling vessels.”
-In this present moment of continued environmental destruction caused by war and accelerated global warming, brooks is asking, “What light reaches us?
-What darkness welcomes the reckoning?”
+Both presentations were a culmination of brooks’ project Whale Fall, originally commissioned by Abrons Arts Center and virtually premiered as an experimental dance film in 2021 during the height of the Covid-19 epidemic.
+When Whale Fall (the film) premiered, brooks wrote, “This project was born out of a desire to sit with grief and rage in a world that discarded too much and consumed too much.
+As a result, the bodies of whales and the bodies of Black folk seemed to have a kinship in how they were both targeted, hunted, and consumed since the transatlantic slave trade.
+I also came to know that some slave ships were used as whaling vessels.”
+In that present moment of continued environmental destruction caused by war and accelerated global warming, brooks was asking, “What light reached us?
+What darkness welcomed the reckoning?”

 After four years of rigorous research and numerous iterations, brooks’s ever evolving project Whale Fall continues to decompose itself.
 This iteration lives as a call to the wild parts of ourselves, a denouement to complacent attitudes towards death and decay.
 How are we entangled in the ruse of romance with our compulsion to consume and our dependence on war machines?
 Why do we continue to kill?
 How can the whale fall reorient us to face our own mortality with more compassion? brooks considers the whale fall as a reckoning.
 They imagine their ancestor’s bones mingling with whale bones beckoning us to embrace interspecies care and relation beyond the human.
 Perhaps we can save the whales, ourselves, and the planet if we simply decompose.